tinko26/ao/docs/api/src/ao_sys/ao_bsem.h.md

 void ao_bsem_take_end  (ao_bsem_take_t * x);
 ```

-Begins or ends, respectively, the taking of a binary semaphore.
+Begins or ends, respectively, a taking of a binary semaphore.